DanMyers300/averydavis.me/src/content/pages/about.md

 In both Academic Coaching and Tutoring, I will send an email to the parent/guardian discussing the students progress, grades, future assignments, and what we did during our session.

-Payment

-I accept payment via Venmo and Zelle.
-I charge $50/hr for Academic Tutoring, and $60/hr for Academic Coaching.
-I offer tutoring once or more a week, depending on the student's needs!
-I will request payment every two weeks on Sunday.
-If you need to cancel our weekly appointment, let me know as soon as you can!
-If you cancel within 24 hours of our appointment, or do not show up to the Zoom meeting, I will still bill you for the session.

 Client Testimonials: